tai271828/cesehub/README.md

 ### Publish Your Change to Your Github Account

-Because our gh-pages branch here is without 'CNAME' file and its configuration has been changed, this gh-pages branch is not suitable for further pull request of merging if you only focus on modifying the content of this website.
-Instead, we choose to publish all of changes through the 'dev' branch and use the gh-pages branch only for checking those modifications.
+If you have walked through the optional steps to remove CNAME or tweak the url of `_config.yml`, please revert the change.
+This is because these files, `CNAME` and `_config.yml`, of the target branch, gh-pages of cesehub repository, should not be changed to make the `cesehub.org` keep on working normally.
+We only focus on modifying the contents of this website, use `dev` branch to host the change of the website contents, and use `gh-pages` of your repository to check your content modification.

 Now you are ready to publish you code.
 Please go to your `dev` branch by